-You can submit a formal complaint by sending an e-mail to legal.protection@eur.nl.
-The complaints are handled in accordance with the Complaints of Students and External Candidates Regulations 2021.
+You can submit acomplaint by sending an e-mail to legal.protection@eur.nl.
+The complaints are handled in accordance with the Working guide handling messages from students and externals Legal Protection Facility 2021.
 More information on the complaints procedure